An easy chicken pasanda recipe, perfect for the whole family! It's rich, creamy, and mild, but also extremely flavourful thanks to the warming spices.

 - Make slow cooker chicken pasanda by placing all of the ingredients in your slow cooker and cooking on low for 6 hours.
 You may need to thicken the sauce at the end of cooking with some thickening granules or a cornflour slurry.

-- To Reheat.
-Microwave until piping hot.
+- Reheat - Microwave until piping hot.

 Dannii